Sites Related to the Genki textbook series

 This website lists video manga incorporating mnemonics to help students learn the required kanji for that chapter in Genki series.

-iPhone Apps for Genki series by the Japan Times
+Mobile Apps for Genki series by the Japan Times (iPhone & Android)

 The information page for the iPhone apps accompanying the textbook (with cost).